 Security concerns are the main issue holding back the military’s use of the Internet of Things, said officials, analysts and members of industry.
 Some potential adversaries have advanced cyber and electronic warfare capabilities, and everything connected to the Internet is potentially vulnerable to attack, they noted.

 Dukes said “lightweight” cryptography would be needed to secure smartphones and other devices that don’t have the processing capability of traditional devices.
 That could entail creating cryptographic tools and protocols that require less energy or less software code to execute.

-Wind River, a world leader in embedded software for intelligent connected systems has released a white paper on “SECURITY IN THE INTERNET OF THINGS, Lessons from the Past for the Connected Future” has proposed an evolutionary approach to Iot Security.
+Wind River, a world leader in embedded software for intelligent connected systems has proposed an evolutionary approach to Iot Security.
 It has recommended “The End-To-End Security Solution”, “Security at both the device and network levels is critical to the operation of IoT.”